NBA 10-Day Contract: How Does it Work?

 His bulky body along with his physical method of play makes him an excellent defensive player.
 He signed a cushy 4-year contract worth $22,417,500 with the Sacramento Kings in 2011.

-Isiah Thomas
+Isaiah Thomas

 Lance Stephenson

 The Indiana Pacers selected Lance Stephenson in the second round of the 2010 draft.
-However, his debut wasn’t till February 2011 in a loss to the Phoenix suns.
+However, his debut wasn’t till February 2011 in a loss to the Phoenix Suns.
 After the 2013-2014 season, the Pacers gave him a 5-year $44 million contract, but he refused it and instead decided to test the market believing his worth to be higher.
 He landed at the Charlotte Hornets on a $27 million, three-year contract.

 Also Read: What is the NBA Veteran Minimum Salary?